Studentprojekt-KCL/document_management_system/src/stochastic_analyzer/README.md

-# Embedded Ranker Service
+# Unified Document Analysis Gateway

 ## Description
-This microservice provides semantic document ranking using Cross-Encoder models.
-It is used to evaluate the relevance of document content against a specific query to refine search accuracy.
+This microservice provides semantic document ranking using Cross-Encoder models, alongside document security classification and batch summarization powered by generative LLMs.
+It evaluates the relevance of document content against a specific query, determines corporate security levels, and synthesizes unified summaries from multiple sources.

 ## Environment Setup
 Before running the service, you must create a `.env` file in the root directory.
 The application will not start without these variables.